moefh/pico-audio-demo/README.md

 button connected to the Pico's GP16 pin triggers a small drum sound (by EKVelika).

-There are the schematics for the sound amplifier and the Pico
+Here are the schematics for the sound amplifier and the Pico
 connections:

 ![Schematics for the sound amplifier](images/amp-schematic.png)